We Love Veterinary Dentistry!

 Routine Pet Dental Care

 We recommend getting a dental cleaning for your pet once a year to maintain optimal oral health.
-If you notice any of the following, you should schedule an appointment:
+If you notice any of the following, you should

 - Fractured, broken, loose, discolored or missing teeth